 Establishing oneself as the undisputed anchor of a successful NBA team is a status that's difficult to achieve, much less sustain.

-Especially when it comes to debating the merits of a player averaging just 6.3 points and 6.3 rebounds on 34 percent shooting and off to what is statistically the worst season of his career.
+Especially when it comes to debating the merits of a player averaging just 7.6 points and 6.3 rebounds on 42 percent shooting and in the midst of what is statistically the worst season of his career.

 When it comes to Gasol, the traditional counting stats don't come remotely close to properly quantifying his profound impact.
 On the surface, those pedestrian per-game averages leaves plenty to be desired and could even spark chatter about whether or not Gasol should remain entrenched as the starter in Toronto.

-This was on full display in the 93-92 squeaker over the Chicago Bulls in which Gasol and OG Anunoby were key in helping Toronto stop it's three-game skid against a vastly inferior opponent.
+This was on full display earlier this season in the 93-92 squeaker over the Chicago Bulls in which Gasol and OG Anunoby were key in helping Toronto stop a three-game skid against a vastly inferior opponent.
 This game was a muckfest in which the offence was stuck in the mud in favour of a defensive showdown between Toronto's wily centre and Wendell Carter Jr.

 In the end, it all came down to a crucial stop in the final minute with Gasol turning away Lauri Markkanen on what would have been a go-ahead bucket.